-- (a) In P2-P4, three buildings may be built on each Lot, one Principal Building and two Accessory Units or Accessory Dwelling Units as generally illustrated on Article 6.4 Lot Structure Description & Diagram. - (b) Lot coverage by buildings (i.e. impervious surface requirements) are specified in Section 6.5.003.A. - (c) For Building height see standard by Place Type and Character District.
-If the Building height is undefined in the B Code see the International Building Code as adopted by the City of Bastrop. - (d) Stories may not exceed 14 feet in height from finished floor to finished ceiling, except for a first floor Commercial Building, which shall be a minimum of 11 feet with a maximum of 25 feet. - (e) In the 100-year Floodplain, a first level Residential or lodging shall be raised a minimum of 2 feet from the Base Flood Flevation.
+- (a) In P2-P4, up to two (2) Accessory Dwelling Units (ADUs) are allowed subject to meeting the established impervious cover standards as well as the on-site parking requirements set forth in 6.003.006(b)(2) as amended, and other infrastructure requirements. - (b) Additional non-dwelling structures (sheds, etc.) may be approved if the impervious cover requirements and other infrastructure demands can be met. - (c) Lot coverage by buildings (i.e. impervious surface requirements) are specified in Section 6.5.003.A. - (d) For Building height see standard by Place Type and Character District.
+If the Building height is undefined in the B Code see the International Building Code as adopted by the City of Bastrop. - (e) Stories may not exceed 14 feet in height from finished floor to finished ceiling, except for a first floor Commercial Building, which shall be a minimum of 11 feet with a maximum of 25 feet. - (f) In the 100-year Floodplain, a first level Residential or lodging shall be raised a minimum of 2 feet from the Base Flood Elevation.